adpeace/boilerio/README.md

 of the Danfoss transceiver device, e.g. your JeeLink; JeeLink will probably show up at that device name though if you don't have other USB devices connected).

-### The web app

-To run the scheduler flask application for development, using `flask run`:

-```
-$ FLASK_APP=boilerio/schedulerweb.py flask run
-```

-## The scheduler
+## Overview

-The scheduler comes in four parts:
+The end-to-end application comes in three parts:

-1. The database.
-You need to be running postgres; once you have installed postgres you can create a database user and database for the scheduler, then user scheduler.sql to create the requisite tables.
-(This currently assumes the databsae and a role exists called `scheduler`.)
+1. The web app backend.
+This is the `schedulerweb` Flask app.
+It presents a REST API for managing a heating schedule, and is used both by the "device" implementation (that translates it into boiler on/off commands and typically runs "on-site") and the user interface (which is a web app).
+The recommended configuration is for this to be proxied through nginx and run inside uwsgi.
+It uses postgres as a storage backend and assumes a database and role exists called `scheduler`.

-2. The controller.
+2. The thermostat controller.
 This is the `scheduler` Python script.
 Ensure this daemon is running to control the boiler relay and update the cache of the current temperature in the backend web app.

-3. The web app.
-This is the `schedulerweb` Flask app.
-The recommended configuration is for this to be proxied through nginx and run inside uwsgi.

-4. The web-based UI.
+3. The web-based UI.
 This talks to the schedulerweb app and presents a UI where the current temperature and schedule can be configured.

-Example uWSGI configuration for `schedulerweb` (assuming you have the Python package installed) - this can be placed in `/etc/uwsgi/apps-available` on Ubuntu's version of uwsgi:
+It is in a separate repository, `boilerio-ui`.

+### The web app backend

+To run the scheduler flask application for development, using `flask run`:

 ```
+$ FLASK_APP=boilerio/schedulerweb/app.py BOILERIO_CONFIG=settings.cfg flask run
+```

+The settings file contains database and other configuration parameters.
+An exmaple file is in "example-settings.cfg" but you should copy this and update it to suit your needs.

+To run in production, you will need to use a production webserver.
+I use uWSGI behind nginx.
+Here is an example uWSGI configuration for `schedulerweb` (assuming you have the Python package installed) - this can be placed in `/etc/uwsgi/apps-available` on Ubuntu's version of uwsgi:

+```
 [uwsgi]
 socket = /var/www/boilerio/thermostat.sock
 module = boilerio.schedulerweb:app
 logto = /var/log/uwsgi/boilerio/thermostat.log
+env = BOILERIO_SETTINGS=/etc/sensors/settings.cfg
 uid = boilerio
 gid = www-data
 chmod-socket = 664
 ```

+This assumes you have placed your settings file in `/etc/sensors/settings.cfg`.

-### scheduler: The controller
+### scheduler: The device/controller

 The local scheduler component provides the timer and thermostat behaviour: it gets the target temperature periodically from the web service and controls the boiler by sending messages to the boiler\_to\_mqtt program.

 The scheduler takes no arguments: the configuration will come from the web service.
+In order to actuate a boiler, you will need something listening to MQTT to interface to the boiler relays: the boiler_to_mqtt script can do this.

-## boiler\_to\_mqtt
+## Boiler control software: boiler\_to\_mqtt

 The `boiler_to_mqtt` script implements an MQTT-topic based interface on top of the serial protocol provided in the thermostat.git repository.
 In short: it